firebase/firebase-admin-node/etc/firebase-admin.project-management.api.md

     PLATFORM_UNKNOWN = "PLATFORM_UNKNOWN"
 }

+// Warning: (ae-forgotten-export) The symbol "PrefixedFirebaseError" needs to be exported by the entry point index.d.ts
+//
+// @public
+export class FirebaseProjectManagementError extends PrefixedFirebaseError {
+}

 // Warning: (ae-forgotten-export) The symbol "App" needs to be exported by the entry point index.d.ts
 //
 // @public